June 04, 2020 3 min read

 If you experience common breastfeeding problems, it’s important to ask for help and talk to your midwife or pediatrician.
 And remember: no-one is born an expert.

 Breastfeeding is a skill you and your baby learn together and the both of you should take all the time you need.
 The best way to avoid common breastfeeding problems is making sure you and your baby are comfortable.
-It can also be helpful to co-feed formula to make mom-hood a little easier.
+In some cases, it can also be helpful to co-feed formula to make mom-hood a little easier.

 Here’s a list of 6 of the most common breastfeeding problems moms come across and some tips on how you might be able to tackle them: